Very painful menstrual cramps aren’t the only sign of endometriosis. The condition can also make sexual intercourse uncomfortable or even unbearable.

 Painful intercourse can be caused by a variety of conditions including:

-When you experience painful intercourse, sex is not enjoyable and can be distressing for both you and your partner.
+When you experience painful intercourse, sex is not enjoyable.
+On the contrary, it can be distressing for both you and your partner.
+Endometrial complications like dyspareunia can cause pain before, during, or soon after sex.
 Some women may experience an aching, burning, throbbing, or ripping sensation during sex.
-Painful sex may be felt in the vulva or vagina, during or after.
 Many women also report pain in the perineum (the small stretch of skin in between your vagina and anus), pelvis, lower back, bladder, and/or uterus.
-Such pain and discomfort will make you and maybe or partner dissatisfied and disinterested with sex as a result.
+For some, pain levels are more intense around their menstrual periods.
+Such pain and discomfort will make you and perhaps your partner dissatisfied and disinterested with sex as a result.

 So what causes painful intercourse?
 Pelvic adhesions (endometrial tissue that becomes stuck together), fibroids, ovarian cysts, a tilted uterus, dryness, and inflammation can all contribute to this problem.
 When there is an overgrowth of hormonally sensitive endometrial tissue, it can result in ovarian cysts and scar tissue along the uterus and fallopian tubes.
 Painful intercourse is also caused by vaginal dryness, the menstrual cycle ending during menopause, fluctuations in estrogen levels from pregnancy and/or breastfeeding, pelvic floor muscle dysfunction, nerve damage, and other trauma from childbirth, or even emotional issues.

 No matter what the cause of pain during sex is, the providers at Endometriosis Center of America will listen to your concerns and provide gentle guidance to the solutions you need.